 The UNESCO World Heritage inscription notes it as a significant ancient port, featuring both Japanese and Chinese influences from the sixteenth and seventeenth centuries.
 In the following two hundred years Hoi An played a major role in the blossoming of the Southeast Asian trade and became a major port of call as an integral part of the trade conduit from the Far East to India and Europe.

-We immediately found ourselves enchanted by the blend of indigenous and foreign cultures portrayed by the town, its buildings and other heritage sites.
+We immediately found ourselves enchanted by the blend of indigenous and foreign cultures portrayed by the place, its buildings and other heritage sites.

 Hoi An Weather – when to visit Hoi An ?

 As far as the weather is concerned, Hoi An experiences two main seasons; dry and rainy, The rainy season is from mid August to mid January.
 Expect floods in the end of October beginning of November.
 Humidity is about 80% all year.
 Temperatures are hottest from June to August (35 degrees plus) but it’s always pretty hot with the lowest daily max at 25 degrees in December- January.

 The best time to visit Hoi An is from February to May, with the lowest rainfall and not too high temperatures.
 If you prefer to see climate as graphs then check this site

 Keep in mind that some fun tourist activities such as visiting the coast of Cu Lao Cham islands is only allowed during dry seasons Check the availability of your target places before you plan the trip.
 Unfortunately this restriction tends to make them more crowded during the dry season.

 With its storied past, the Ancient Town of Hoi An is pretty much a living museum and home to centuries-old architecture including Pagodas, Chinese temples, French-colonial houses, and even some Dutch influence.
 Many of the structures are wooden frames with stone walls and everywhere there is a picturesque clutter of ancient Chinese painted signboards.
 The town is also characterised by its network of old canals and harbours.